Dissemination - Products and services

 Our current suite of outputs and dissemination routes derived from analysis of the Graduate Outcomes survey data are as follows:

-This represents the first annual release of Graduate Outcomes statistics.
-The publication date for the annual Graduate Outcomes Statistical Bulletin is announced via the Upcoming data releases page on the HESA website.
+The publication date for the annual Graduate Outcomes: data and statistics product is announced via the Upcoming data releases page on the HESA website.
 The exact publication date may vary from year to year and will be agreed in advance with the UK’s education departments, devolved administrations and the Office for Students.
 Release dates are listed on the webpage advised above on the HESA website and on the UK Statistics publication hub at least four weeks prior to release.
 Release happens at 09:30am on the chosen day.

 HESA undertakes specific research and analysis activities from time to time to inform and support internal operational improvement and to deliver insights for our users.
 We anticipate that research outputs relating to Graduate Outcomes data will be published on an ad-hoc basis, serving purposes such as: